This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Natural Paint Brush Cleaners

 Now that we know of some great product recommendations for oil brush cleaners, we can explore some natural alternatives too!
 Natural alternatives can be just as effective as harsh chemicals without being toxic to work with.
 These are usually items you would have around the home or that would be cheaper and easier to acquire.
 Alternatives include cleaning oil paint brushes with vinegar, baby oil and even citrus.
 Specifically, using citrus as a thinner is done by taking the oil from citrus fruit peels and using it with isoparaffin.
 While it may seem a little time-consuming, combined with the power of the citrus oils, this mix breaks down the oil and grease from your brushes and provides a fresh scent too that is non-toxic.
-Chelsea Classical Studio Citrus Essence Brush Cleaner takes this idea to a new level and is made with 100% citrus fruits.
-Making it safe and all natural.

 How to Clean Dried Paint Brushes